 |Home||Tutorials||Animation Samples||PC Security||Links||About|

-Updated and revised July 4, 2015 - cleaned up numerous dead links.
+Added EMET info August 21; Updated and revised August 8, 2015, some extra content and links; July 2015, cleaned up numerous dead links.

 So you spent hundreds, perhaps thousands of dollars on your computer and software.
 How well is it protected from viruses, trojans, worms and internet hacking?
 Do you assume your operating system, software and personal information are secure?
 Do you think the threat from hackers isn't that great?